umutjohn/CENG501-Spring2022/Project_Tatar/Readme.md

         * ILP solver part with 2 constarint(one of them is related to LP relaxation, other one is related to pre dtermined batch size(k)) plus binary constarint
   * m_i_list.append(m_i)

 Note: I dont want add extra file for this uncomplete code to mislead anybody who reads to this readme file.
-This is my first entry in Github so I am sorry for inconvenience.
+This is my first entry in Github so I am sorry for inconvenience, if there any.

 # 3. Experiments and results